Kankai

-Kankai is a Hindu's holy place situated in the middle of Gir National Park in Junagadh district of Saurashtra region in the state of Gujarat, India.
+Kankai is a village and a Hindu holy site located within Gir National Park in the Junagadh district of the Saurashtra region in the Indian state of Gujarat.

 Location

-Located inside Gir forest, Gujarat, India.
+Located inside Gir National Park, Gujarat, India.

 History

 The Indian mega-epic Mahabharata's famous character Arjuna comes alive here so this place is famous because of him.
 Once traveling through this forest, Pandavas gets thirsty and Arjuna uses his bow to discover water from the earth.
 There is a Mahadev temple here called 'Banej'.

 Temple and Surroundings

 The main temple is "Shri Kankeshwari Mataji" also known as "Shri Kankai Mataji".
-Mataji is principal goddess (કુળદૅવી) to many castes in India; Like Vaishya Suthar (Vadhia and Padhiyar), Gurjar Suthar(Panchasara), Bhawsar (bahekar), Uneval Brahmins, Bhadreshwara-Vanza, Borkhetaria-Vanza Vaishya and some other castes.
+Mataji is principal goddess (કુળદૅવી) to many castes in India; Like Vaishya Suthar (Vadhia and chavda), Gurjar Suthar(Panchasara), Bhawsar (bahekar), Uneval Brahmins, Bhadreshwara-Vanza, Borkhetaria-Vanza Vaishya and some other castes.

 A smaller temple for Bhudarjee Dada, Mataji's brother is erected behind the main temple.
 This is at a walking distance from the main temple.

 Shingavada (શિગૌદા) river flows on one side of the temple.

 Sometimes visitors can see lions near the temple or near the river as it's an open habitat for lions, second only to Africa.